 As the Phrygians and the Mysians arrived much later, there was a time (before 1200, the fall of Troy) when in the north of western Asia Minor we only have the name of the Lydians (of course the names of other peoples may have been lost).
 Their territory may have been (much) larger at that time.
-Perhaps we have a reminiscence of this situation in Diodorus Siculus (3, 58), who tells us that M $\dot{\eta}\omega v$ , king of Lydia and Phrygia, was father of Kybele by Dindymene.
-The story refers to very ancient times, the name refers to the Maeonians, and the fact that Mêiôn is presented as king of both Lydia and Phrygia is remarkable.
+Perhaps we have a reminiscence of this situation in Diodorus Siculus (3, 58), who tells us that M $\eta\omega\nu$ , king of Lydia and Phrygia, was father of Kybele by Dindymênê.
+The story refers to very ancient times (speaking of the birth of the goddess Kybele), the name Mêiôn refers to the Maeonians, and the fact that he is presented as king of both Lydia and Phrygia is remarkable.

-We started from Starke's idea of the position of Māsas.
-This idea will have been based partly on his idea that the whole of western Asia Minor was Luwian.
-However, we saw above (1,4) that this is not certain, and that rather the north was Lydian.
+We started from Starke's idea of the position of Māsas - which may have been based partly on his assumption that the whole of western Asia Minor was Luwian.
+However, we saw above (I,4) that this is not certain, and that the north was more probably Lydian.

-Bryce argued (1986, 23-35) that the Lycians originally lived in western Caria, east of Miletus, and were pushed south to (classical) Lycia after 1200.
+Bryce argued (1986, 23 - 35) that the Lycians originally lived in western Caria, east of Miletus, and were pushed south to (classical) Lycia after 1200.
 This would be a fine parallel to the proposed history of the Lydians.
 However, in 1992 Bryce seems to be less certain about this reconstruction.